hwsmm/cosutrainer/README.md

 - Scales AR/OD, but you can cap so that it won't scale over the value you put
 - Adds osutrainer tag like osu-trainer
 - Can flip/transpose a map
+- Can generate a practice difficulty by cutting
 - Generates an osz file for easier import
 - An user-defined osz handler can be set for seamless integration with osu!
 - Supports MP3 and [all formats that libsndfile supports](https://libsndfile.github.io/libsndfile/formats.html). (though osu! only accepts ogg and mp3 as rankable formats)